CarmenChapi/SE-Exhibition-Curation-Platform-FE/README.md

 npm install

 ### 3️⃣ Set up Firebase
+3️⃣ Set up Firebase Authentication
+Your app uses Firebase for user sign‑in (Google + Email/Password).
+Follow these steps to configure it:

-Create a project in Firebase Console
+1️⃣ Create a Firebase Project
+Go to the Firebase Console and click Add project.
+Give it a name (e.g. “Exhibition Curation”) and finish the setup.
-Enable Authentication (Google, Email/Password)
+2️⃣ Enable Authentication Providers
+In your project’s sidebar, select Authentication → Sign‑in method Enable Google and Email/Password, then save.
+3️⃣ Copy Your Firebase Config
+In Firebase Console navigate to Project settings → General Under Your apps, copy the configuration object.
+4️⃣ Create src/firebase.js
-Copy from Firebase/Console/YourProject/Setting the config and create in the main directory a file named firebase.js and add this:
+At the root of your project, create a file named src/firebase.js and paste:

 ---